 The man whom Larry Rivers had chanced upon was ultimately identified as twenty-nine-year-old David Stone of La Jolla, California, and it was the last confirmed sighting of the successful businessman.

 The encounter in the desert was the first in a series of odd clues surrounding David Stone’s disappearance.
-Thirty-five years later, only part of the puzzle has been put together.
+Thirty-six years later, only part of the puzzle has been put together.

 David Stone